web-infra-dev/awesome-rspack/README.md

 - [rtlcss-rspack-plugin](https://github.com/cbbfcd/rtlcss-rspack-plugin): Rspack plugin to create a second css bundle, processed to be rtl.
 - [html-inline-css-rspack-plugin](https://github.com/cbbfcd/html-inline-css-rspack-plugin) A Rspack plugin to convert external stylesheets into embedded stylesheets.
 - [html-rspack-skip-assets-plugin](https://github.com/cbbfcd/html-rspack-skip-assets-plugin) Adapt html-webpack-skip-assets-plugin to Rspack
+- [rspack-plugin-retry-chunk-load](https://github.com/khodorammar/rspack-plugin-retry-chunk-load) Retry loading of chunks that failed to load

 Rspack and Rsbuild support most of the webpack plugins, such as: